fredmelka/fibonacci/readme.md

 $$F_{n} = {\color{blue}b} \gets \varphi^{n} = (a,{\color{blue}b})$$

-Additionally this approach is meant to be run using **binary exponentiation**.
+Obviously this approach is meant to be run using **binary exponentiation**.

 <details>
 <summary>Caveat</summary>